KevinGimbel/mktoc/README.md

 ## About
 [⬆️ Back to Top](#table-of-contents)

-`mktoc` parses markdown files and generates a Table Of Content linking all headlines up to heading level 6 deep, or as specified by command line arguments.
-A start depth and maximum depth can be specified.
+`mktoc` parses markdown files and generates a Table Of Content linking all headlines up to heading level 6 deep, or as specified by command line arguments, environment variables, or inline JSON config (see [Usage](#usage)).

 ## Installation
 [⬆️ Back to Top](#table-of-contents)